acgetchell/mundus-atrox/src/journals/fifteenth.md

 6. *Tasbros* casts a level 3 Fireball and it fails.
 7. *Calmul* moves
 8. *CoralKing* attacks the Ogre in front of him and does 19 HP damage.
-9. The Ogres in front of the boys attack both of them and hits Gerl for 25 and *CoralKing* for 13 HP damage.
+9. The Ogres in front of the boys attack both of them and hits *Geral* for 25 and *CoralKing* for 13 HP damage.
 10. *Viker* uses cure wounds to heal *Wulrif* for 25 HP.
 11. *Tysnera* does 12 damage to one Ogre and takes it down.
 12. *Benjamin* is going to use hail of thorns on an Ogre by the boys.
 He does 21HP damage?